 Trudgill, P. and Hannah, J. (1982).
 International English: A Guide to the varieties of Standard English.
-London: Edward Arnold.
+London: EdwardArnold.

 Sinclair, J. et al. (1989) (Ed).
-Collins Cobuild Dictionary of Phrasal Verbs.
+CollinsCobuild Dictionary of Phrasal Verbs.
 London: Collins.

 Swan, M. and Walter, C. (2001).
 The Good Grammar Book.
 Oxford: OUP.

-Verma, S.K. & Nagarajan, H. (1999).
+Verma, S.K. and Nagarajan, H. (1999).
 An Interactive Grammar of Modern English.
 New Delhi: Frank Brothers.

-PGDTE 104 - Methods of Teaching English (MTE)

-The aim of this course is to introduce participants to the different principles and practices involved in teaching English as a second language.
+PGDTE 104 - Methods of Teaching English (MTE) Course description principles and practices involved in teaching English as a second language.
 Beginning with a brief history of language teaching, the course will go on to provide a historical overview of the principal methods and approaches in language teaching.
 Following an examination of the context and environment of language learning, participants will be introduced to the theories of language learning and important factors that affect language learning - teacher factors, learner factors and classroom factors.
 The course will also examine the pedagogic principles related to the four skills and elements of language.